verge-io/docs/docs/product-guide/devpass-overview.md

 ### Manual Creation/Editing

-The KB Article: [Device Passthrough - Advanced Configuration](/knowledge-base/posts/devpass-advanced) provides information regarding manually creating and editing resource rules.
+The KB Article: [Device Passthrough - Advanced Configuration](/knowledge-base/#dev-passthrough-advanced) provides information regarding manually creating and editing resource rules.

 ## Types of Device Passthrough

-* [**Straight PCI device passthrough**](/product-guide/generic-pcipass) - enables access to a PCI hardware device from a virtual machine, providing single device to single VM access (at a time).
+* [**One-to-One PCI passthrough**](/product-guide/generic-pcipass) - enables access to a PCI hardware device from a virtual machine, providing single device to single VM access (at a time).
 The PCI device functions as if is physically attached to the guest operating system.

 * [**USB Device Passthrough**](/product-guide/usbpassthrough) - allows a virtual machine (VM) to access a USB device that's connected to the host machine.
-This allows users to use USB devices within a VM as if they were directly connected to the VM.
+This allows users to access USB devices within a VM as if they were directly connected to the VM.
 Single device to single VM access (at a time) is provided.

-* [**NVIDIA vGPU**](/product-guide/nvidiaGPU) - A physical NVIDIA GPU installed on the host node is dissected into multiple virtual GPUs; vGPU provides access to multiple VMs simultaneously from a single piece of GPU hardware.
+* [**NVIDIA vGPU**](/product-guide/nvidiavGPU) - A physical NVIDIA GPU installed on the host node is dissected into multiple virtual GPUs; vGPU provides access from a single piece of GPU hardware to multiple VMs.

-* [**SR-IOV VF NICs**](/kb-template.mdproduct-guide/sriov) -- the Single Root I/O Virtualization (SR-IOV) specification is utilized to create multiple virtual functions (virtualized instances of a network adapter) from one physical PCIe (SR-IOV-capable) NIC; these virtualized network adapters are then made available for virtual machines.
+* [**SR-IOV VF NICs**](/product-guide/sriov) -- the Single Root I/O Virtualization (SR-IOV) specification is utilized to create multiple virtual functions (virtualized instances of a network adapter) from one physical, SR-IOV-capable NIC; these virtualized network adapters are then made available for VMs.